 It is important to create a favorable context for innovation and to make it a priority.
 It is about developing the learning capacity of the organization, enabling experimentation, allocating the necessary resources and managing multidisciplinary teams through programs under the responsibility of a member of the senior management.

 By developing a culture of innovation, the search for efficiency in day-to-day operations can be in balance with the search for future growth engines.

 Read more: How’s your strategy?
 5 key questions

 We recently surveyed leaders of Canadian companies to learn about their innovation practices and the impacts on the success of their business.
-The results will be presented shortly.
-We cannot wait to share them.
+The results are available here.